pirog/kalabox-ui/CONTRIBUTING.md

 This task should automatically configure your system to run the Protractor tests.

+If you're testing locally and only want to run one test, you can run Protractor directly from inside the /test directory:

+`protractor --specs='../src/modules/yourmodule/e2e/yourmodule.spec.js' --grep=“name of your it() statement"`

 #### Writing Tests

 Tests are included in the "e2e" folders found in each module.
 For example,